c-sanders/PythonTestModule/README.md

 ### What this project does.

 This project implements a Python module.
 It does this by way of a C++ file named PythonTestModule.cpp.
-This file forms the core of this project, and the Python module which it implements, is rather simple in nature.
-This is a deliberate design choice which was made in order to try and keep the focus on how to create a Python module in C++.
+This file forms the core of this project, and the Python module which it implements is rather simple in nature.
+Keeping the design simple was a deliberate choice which hopefully makes it easier to understand what is being done in the C++ code.
+This way, was made in order to try and keep the focus on how to create a Python module in C++.

 ### How it does it.

-This file implements a single C++ class which is named TestClass.
+The PythonTestClass.cpp file implements a single C++ class which is named TestClass.
 In turn, this class implements three methods - one of which is a constructor.
 After the class has finished being defined, the file then uses the BOOST_PYTHON_MODULE macro from the Boost Python C++ library in order to create some Python bindings for this class and its three methods.

 ```c++
 #include <iostream>